hoanganh25991/threejs-warrior-v2/docs/requirement.md

 Legends of the Ancient Realms is an isometric action RPG built with PlayCanvas that combines the quest-driven, dungeon-crawling gameplay of classic ARPGs with the diverse hero roster inspired by DotA.
 Players select from iconic heroes representing either the Sentinel or Scourge factions, each with unique abilities and playstyles, as they embark on a journey through a war-torn world.

+## Game Concept

+### Core Vision
+Legends of the Ancient Realms aims to deliver a rich single-player experience where players can embody iconic hero archetypes in a narrative-driven adventure.
+The game combines fast-paced, skill-based combat with a compelling story where heroes from opposing factions must unite against a greater threat.

+### Key Pillars
+- **Hero-Centric Gameplay**: Distinct heroes with predefined personalities, backstories, and core abilities
+- **Isometric Action Combat**: Real-time, skill-based combat viewed from an isometric perspective
+- **Rich Narrative Experience**: A compelling story where player choices influence how the narrative unfolds
+- **Dynamic World**: Diverse and reactive environments that change based on player actions and story progression

 ## Core Requirements

 1. **3D Isometric Perspective**: The game must feature a 3D isometric view with free camera rotation